Suzanne & Chris | Married in France

 The highlight for me had to be golden hour, when we got to spend some time creating portraits with the sun setting over the fields surrounding us.
 It truly was.. un très beau paysage.

-Thinking of getting married in France?
-If you like the look of these destination wedding photos then please get in touch with Jonny – I’d love to hear more about you, your wedding day plans and what you want from your destination wedding photographer.
+Thinking of having a wedding abroad?
+If you like the look of these destination wedding photos I’d love to hear more about you, your wedding day plans and what you want from your destination wedding photographer.